 MediShield Life’s basic health insurance protection is very bare-bones.
 Payouts will only cover stays in Class B2 or Class C wards in public/restructured hospitals, and a lot of things are not covered, such as pre- and post-hospitalisation costs, which is problematic as these can sometimes be just as high as your hospitalisation costs themselves.

 Integrated shield plans work to supplement your existing MediShield Life protection without duplicating it.
-With something like NTUC Enhance IncomeShield, premiums are likely to be lower than a separate health insurance plan from a foreign insurer offering the same protection.
+With something like NTUC Enhanced IncomeShield, Singaporeans would be better covered at generally affordable prices.

 *For Singapore citizens aged 35

 There are three tiers of NTUC Enhanced IncomeShield policies.
 For all of them, you can pay a portion of your premiums using Medisave.
 The remainder will have to be paid out of pocket.

 In terms of price, their Basic and Advantage plans are very competitively priced, while the Preferred Plan is relatively expensive.
 See our full comparison of Integrated Shield plans before deciding on which IP to get.

 |NTUC Enhanced IncomeShield||Pre-hospitalisation cover||Post-hospitalisation cover||Annual coverage limit|

 |Basic||100 days||100 days||$250,000|

 |Preferred||100 days (180 days if you use a healthcare provider on their panel)||100 days (180 days if you use a healthcare provider on their panel)||$1.5 million|